www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 > **To Do List:**
 > 1. The original configuration: A=B=C=D=32, is not supported on a Tesla P40 GPU, due to the limit of memory.
 Some optimization on implementation structure is required.
 > 2. Coordinate Addition technique is about to be implemented.
+> 3. Spread Loss is about to be implemented.
-> 3. Complete the test part on MNIST.
+> 4. Complete the test part on MNIST.
-> 4. Experiments on smallNORB as in paper is about to be casted.
+> 5. Experiments on smallNORB as in paper is about to be casted.

 Any questions and comments to the code and the original algorithms are welcomed!!!
 My email: zhangsuofei at njupt.edu.cn